meerachotai/benchmark_imprinting/README.md

 Log files of interest:
 * per_chrom/un_edited_chr.txt - a list of chromosomes that weren't added to strainB because simuG had to be killed
-* per_chrom/indel_scores.txt - stats on the number of trials run per chromosome, including what the final score was (can adjust window accordingly)
+* per_chrom/scores_log.txt - stats on the number of trials run per chromosome, including what the final score was (can adjust window accordingly)

-Other notes: this script produces a table called \*\_seq.txt from the FASTA files, which would potentially take up additional memory if a large genome is simulated.
-I'm instead going to use the Biostrings library in R to read in a FASTA file directly to do the scoring and (in step 2) read simulating (will add to dependencies).

 ## Step 2: Simulating reads